wwilsman/moonshiner/README.md

   screenshots: {
     /** optional path where screenshots will be saved */
     // directory: '__screenshots__',
-    /** optional custom suffix used for new screenshots */
-    // newSuffix: '.new'
-    /** optional custom suffix used for diff images */
+    /** optional custom suffixes used for new screenshot and diff filenames */
-    // newSuffix: '.diff'
+    // suffix: { new: '.new', diff: '.diff' },
     /** optional screenshot comparison function */
     async compare(baseline, comparison, diff) {
       // accepts image paths to compare, producing a diff image if not matching